sharkinsspatial/mineeyes/README.md

 mining protests, mining projects and earthquakes with respect to Canadian workers in Peru.

-Development requirements assume Node, NPM and Grunt installed on your system.
+Development requirements assume Grunt installed on your system.
 To install the Grunt cli
 ````shell
 $ npm install -g grunt-cli
 ````